Nada-08/Chess/README.md

   - `ForwardMoves(Position from, Board board)`: Generates moves for the first forward position and, if applicable, the next forward position if the pawn hasn't moved.
   - `DiagonalMoves(Position from, Board board)`: Generates moves for diagonal captures.
   - Overrides `GetMoves(Position from, Board board)` to combine `ForwardMoves` and `DiagonalMoves`.
+  - Overrides `CanCaptureOpponentKing(Position from, Board board)` to focus only on diagonal positions for potential captures.

 #### **Knight Class**
 - **Functions:**